Mount LUKS BTRFS for arch-chroot

 LUKS and BTRFS make for an interesting combination if you ever need to perform some work on another drive.
-This is a step-by-step procedure I wrote for myself and thought it would be useful to share with others.
+This is a step-by-step procedure I wrote for myself after needing it more than once…

 The ArchWiki already covers how to do this if you combine a few separate articles, but I wanted a unified document.